ndugger/cortex/examples/readme.md

 # Cortex Examples

+*From the repository root:*

-run the following command to install the dev-dependencies:
+Run the following command to install the dev-dependencies:
 ```
 npm install
 ```